HilscherAutomation/netFIELD-App-Platform-Connector-how-to/README.md

 ## Before you start
 Before you start, make sure you have the following things:
-- An onboarded, netfield ready device
+- An onboarded, netFIELD ready device
 - A user account with sufficient privileges to deploy containers to a device

 ## Installation